Love or hate them, tripods are essential to your landscape photography gear.

-A lens column will balance the tripod/camera setup and bring better stability to your shot.
+A lens column will balance the tripod/camera setup and improve your shot’s stability.

 4 Weigh The Tripod Down

 Again, having a stable, well-balanced tripod is essential when shooting landscapes.
-Use a bungee cable connecting the bottom of your tripod center column to a weight placed on the ground.
+Use a bungee cable connecting the bottom of your tripod centre column to a weight placed on the ground.